Terminate a DB System

 Immediately after you complete this procedure, you cannot connect to the system, and any open connections will be terminated.Perform the following steps to terminate a DB system using the OCI Console:

-- On the DB systems list page, select the DB system that you want to manage.
-The DB system details page is displayed.
+- On the DB Systems list page, select the DB system that you want to work with.
+If you need help finding the list page or the DB system, see List the DB Systems.

-- On the DB system details page, from the More Actions menu,
+- On the DB system details page, from the Actions menu, select